Skip to Main Content

 Types of FHA refinance loans

-There are a few types of ways to refinance an FHA loan:
+There are a few ways to refinance an FHA loan:

-• Rate-and-term or simple FHA refinance: Refinancing an FHA loan to adjust the interest rate and/or term with no cash out
+• Rate-and-term or simple FHA refinance: Refinancing an FHA loan to adjust the interest rate or term or both with no cash out

-• FHA cash-out refinance: Refinancing an FHA loan to adjust the interest rate and/or term with cash out
+• FHA cash-out refinance: Refinancing an FHA loan to adjust the interest rate or term or both with cash out

-• FHA streamline refinance: Refinancing an FHA loan to adjust the interest rate and/or term without an appraisal, credit check or income verification
+• FHA streamline refinance: Refinancing an FHA loan to adjust the interest rate or term or both without an appraisal, credit check or income verification

 Pros of FHA refinancing